Assistant Professor of Practice

-In 1977 Russell moved to Los Angeles in order to continue working with Robben Ford.
-Within a short time, he was recording and touring with a variety of musicians including Robben, Joe Farrell, Tom Scott, and Joni Mitchell.
-It was during this period that, Russell, Robben and Jimmy Haslip co-founded the jazz group, Yellowjackets.
+In 1977, Ferrante moved to Los Angeles in order to continue working with Robben Ford.
+Within a short time, he was recording and touring with a variety of musicians including Ford, Joe Farrell, Tom Scott, and Joni Mitchell.
+It was during this period that, Ferrante, Ford and Jimmy Haslip co-founded the jazz group, Yellowjackets.
 It was also during this time that he began working as a freelance writer, arranger and producer for numerous recordings including those by Bobby McFerrin, Michael Franks, Al Jarreau and many others.
 Presently, Ferrante continues his 25-year association with Yellowjackets who concertize and conduct clinics worldwide.
-From their inception in 1980, Yellowjackets have recorded sixteen albums, receiving thirteen Grammy nominations and winning two awards, Best R&B Instrumental Performance in 1986 and Best Contemporary Jazz Performance in 1989.
+From their inception in 1980, Yellowjackets have recorded sixteen albums, receiving thirteen GRAMMY nominations and winning two awards, Best R&B Instrumental Performance in 1986 and Best Contemporary Jazz Performance in 1989.
 They also wrote and performed music for the motion picture Star Trek IV, The Voyage Home.

-Russell has taught and conducted dozens of clinics at colleges and private music schools throughout the United States, Japan and Europe.
-Included are those at the Berklee School of Music (who offer a course analyzing Yellowjackets music) and the University of Southern California’s Thornton School of Music, where he is an assistant professor of practice.
+Ferrante has taught and conducted dozens of clinics at colleges and private music schools throughout the United States, Japan and Europe.
+Included are the Berklee School of Music (who offer a course analyzing Yellowjackets music) and the University of Southern California’s Thornton School of Music, where he is an assistant professor of practice.

-Over the last 30 years Russell has recorded and performed with:
+Over the last 30 years Ferrante has recorded and performed with:

 Art Blakey Lee Ritenour Rita Coolidge

 GRP All Star Big Band Art Pepper Ernie Watts